 [00:13:48].500] – Pete Maldonado

 A really good question.
 So I don’t know if it’s unnecessary.
 Us making people think that way other than setting as much of an example as we possibly can.
 But it’s about how do you hire.
 Right.
 And so we’re very intentional also about our hiring process.
-There’s different tools that we leverage in order to make sure that we’re searching for certain strip traits in people those things.
+There are different tools that we leverage to make sure that we’re searching for certain strip traits in people those things.
 So we actually want the things that we did this past year we actually hired a leadership coach.
 Her name’s Laura Greenberg she’s in Chicago with Verdi associates.
 And right here and right in Chicago.